tryolabs/norfair/README.md

 ## Documentation

-You can find the documentation for Norfair's API [here](docs/README.md).
+:blue_book: You can find the documentation for Norfair's API [here](docs/README.md).

 ## Examples